WallCaster/WallCaster/doc/analisis-report.md

 Supprime manuellement les posts qui ont echappé l'analyse des sentiments
 ![Use case diagram](assets/home/akai/sequence_SupprimerPosts/sequence_SupprimerPosts_1.png)

+## User Story

+- As an admin I can setup the raspberry pi to connect to the right wifi network so that it can access the website

+- As an admin I can set parameters (keywords, date, ...) for the posts to be searched by the API and shown on the website

+- As an admin I can set parameters (keywords, ...) for the filter to block unwanted content

+- As an admin I can manualy moderate content

+- As an admin I can choose to show different content on different screens

 # Description de l'écosystème : présentation des éléments avec lesquels le système va devoir s'intégrer, des contraintes à respecter
 4 Social Media API (Twitter, LinkedIn, Facebook, Instagram) Notre système va devoir communiquer avec divers APIs de réseaux sociaux afin d'en récupérer les posts (textes et images) correpondants à un mot clé donné.